 During those months I sat and talked with him every day.
 Each conversation ended with him sitting with his head in his hands, moaning, “If only I’d quit.
 If only I hadn’t started.
 If only I’d listened.
 If only. . . .”
 I can see him now.

 That was my Aha! moment – in time.

 When my father died I was nearing 50 and my weight was out of control.
 I told Enid to get me back into Rancho La Puerta – I was that desperate.
 But the place had a waiting list, and I could not wait.
 Enid had seen an ad for The Oaks at Ojai, in California, and they had room.
 I drove over, planning to stay for 10 days.
-It turned into a month.
+It turned into a month-long wellbeing retreat.

 It was the ladies in leotards scene again, but the assistant director at The Oaks was a wonderful woman named Karma Kientzler, who later became executive fitness director at the Ranch and is still associated with Canyon Ranch – and still helping people get moving – to this day.
 She noticed me and took me under her wing, got me walking and then running.
 On the tenth day, she timed me as I jogged a mile and a half.
 It took me 11 minutes and 38 seconds.
 When we got back to the spa, she pulled out a book that used running times as a rough gauge of fitness for people of various ages.
 Karma showed me a chart that indicated that if, at age 50, you could traverse a mile and half in less than 12 minutes, you were at the top of your age group.